ALL SAINTS: NOTICES- - SUNDAY OF SECOND SUNDAY OF GREAT LENT - SAINT GREGORY PALAMAS, 2026

 Father Jakob

-Please feel free to post online and share with friends and family
+Please post these notices online, and share them with your friends and family

 LOOKING AHEAD -- TWELVE GREAT FEASTS